aredridel/recipes/Breads/Orange Rolls.md

 Makes two 20 cm by 20 cm (8 inch) pans of rolls.

+Remove the zest from two oranges (I use a vegetable peeler then chop with a knife — a little pith won't hurt, and the thicker zest will be softened by the pre-coo.

 Mix

 - 500 ml water
 - 70 g molasses
 - 10 g salt
 - 150 g whole wheat flour
-- zest of 2 oranges, chopped fine
+- orange zest
 - ginger
 - cinnamon
 - nutmeg
 - clove

 Tangzhong — whisk the ingredients and boil until thickened, stirring frequently.
 It will make a thick paste.
 Let it cool.
 It will smell amazing and make everyone wonder what you're making.
 The orange zest gets a bit of time to soften here too as a bonus.
-My preference for the spices is to add just a touch of each except clove, which complements the orange nicely.
+My preference for the spices is to add just a touch of each except clove, and let the clove dominate, which complements the orange nicely.

 Separately, mix